 - ShadowSnap Agent

-- The key file created during the registration pairing between the ShadowSnap Agent Service & the Datto Appliance may have been interrupted.
-See section 3.4.
-Repair agent communications.
+- The creation of the ShadowSnap key file may have been interrupted during the pairing between the ShadowSnap Agent and the Datto appliance.

 - The server's local DNS is unable to resolve

 - The ShadowProtect license is expired due to un-installation and re-installation of ShadowProtect.

 - None of the volumes on the protected machine have been selected for backup.

 NOTE: If agents take constant full backups or differential merges at random intervals, or encounter intermittent 401, 500, or VSS writer errors, there may be more than one Datto appliance on the network trying to back up the same protected machine.

 Datto does not recommend protecting a production system with more than one Datto appliance at the same time.
 Even if they have different scheduled backup times, both systems cannot work in tandem with each other, because they both store information in the same location on the protected server with the same naming schemes, and will overwrite each others' changes to those files.